JannikRasch/cesp_Project/README.md

 ### Program

 The values in the grid are stored in a array.
-The value 1 represents the X and the value 2 represents the 2.
+The value 1 represents the X and the value 2 represents the O.

 The grid gets build out of seperated parts.
 Such parts are the horizontal lines ' | ' or the vertical lines '---'.
 The values stored in the array are printed in between the lines as X or O. The stored values are accesed by loading the word at the corresponding part of the array (in steps by 4).
 The image shows the function that prints the grid on the console.